3 Reasons for Vitamin D Malabsorption

 Some carry a gene polymorphism, VDR, that affects the body’s ability to activate Vitamin D. Thus, having adequate levels of D in blood tests doesn’t mean that they’re able to use all of what’s shown on these labs.

 (Public service announcement: Many are (rightfully) chafed that 23andme (the prior go-to for gene testing) sold exclusive DNA data rights to titan drugmaker, GlaxoSmithKline.
 Pffft.
-Test with 23andme at your own risk.)
+And ancestry.com has its limitations.
+You can reach out to me for the best gene testing on the market that comes with a thorough overview of your current health status.)

 Add comment